hectorpuigdo/HRitools/README.md

 LVNLtest(dataset)
 ```

-This function provides three objects as a result: a data frame with AIC results, and the results of generating both linear and curvilinear models.
+This function provides five objects as a result: a data frame with AIC results, the result of an F-test, its significance level, and the results of generating both linear and curvilinear models.

 ## rhokbPopFly